geopython/eodm/docs/plugins.md

 eodm transform plugin test
 ```

+This is a sample to get you up to speed.
+A properly implemented plugin should work by
-The plugin should probaly work by accepting and outputting STAC items, in order to create
+accepting and outputting STAC items, in order to create a full pipeline and leverage
-a full pipeline.
+existing functions around the plugin that work by taking STAC and outputting STAC.

 ## Docker